velodrome-finance/slipstream/SPECIFICATION.md

 The custom unstaked liquidity fee module will have a default fee of 10% and a maximum fee of 50%.
 Fees are set using pips instead of bips.
 This is consistent with UniswapV3 but not consistent with Velodrome's existing fee mechanisms.
-The default fee will be settable.
+The default unstaked liquidity fee is mutable.

 ### Oracle